gdmoney/personal-development/README.md

 *****

 ### Happiness
-- the feeling of being in a good mood, energetic, and confident
+- the state of being in a good mood, energetic, and confident

 ### Happiness Factors
 - **Health** - sleep, diet, exercise, stress management